Day & Time: Tuesday, 9:30am-1:00pm

 Fluency with data and the ability to ask and answer questions from structured information sources can help any journalist, whether she’s a radio producer, magazine writer or digital producer.
 While the course’s main goal is journalistic, not technical, students will acquire a variety of new skills in data visualization, data analysis, and digital production.
 In the process, students will learn how to use data to strengthen and improve their reporting process.

 Student-created projects will influence the path of the class: in a given semester, we may create infographics, investigate current political or economic issues, or develop innovative newsapps.
+The Spring 2016 class will focus on political data in anticipation of the 2016 presidential election.

 Prior experience is not assumed, nor is it necessary.
 Students are expected to be comfortable with learning software beyond basic social media or word processing, and should be willing to learn new technology skills.